avoidev/ja.id.au/content/posts/homelab.md

 description: Overall dump of knowledge about my current homelab setups.
 ---

 As I'm mentioned in other spots on this website, I'm an IT guy.
 Nothing too crazy, currently working a support job however I do like dabbling and actually engaging my brain from time to time.
-By HomeLab is one of these brain engaging activities I like doing.
+My HomeLab is one of these brain engaging activities I like doing.

 The run-down on this is pretty straight forward.
 I have two boxes running Proxmox, and a cheap $5 VPS from Vultr.
 Both Proxmox boxes have a VM running ubuntu server and a wireguard VPN, and current connect to the VPS as the main point of contact.
 However I understand this is a potential issue as if that VPS goes down for whatever reason I'll be stuck without VPN access.